Click here to read the first part of this trip.

 |The former Booligal Post Office||The former Booligal Court House|

-When the wind dropped it became very warm, probably the warmest we have had on this trip.
-At 3:30 pm I go for another walk, this time to the southern end of the town and back via the old post office and court house.
-Any 1.5 km.
+When the wind drops it becomes very warm, probably the warmest we have had on this trip.
+At 3:30 pm I go for another walk, this time to the southern end of the town and back via the old post office and courthouse.
+Another 1.5 km.
 I am back at 4:15 pm.
 It is now cloudy and calm.
 I read my Kindle and feed Veto.
-I have a shower and at 8:10 pm I go to the pub (Veto goes into the camper trailer and sleeps).
+I have a shower and at 6:10 pm I go to the pub (Veto goes into the camper trailer and sleeps).

 I have a hamburger and chips ($20), another very nice meal.
 We watch the NRL again, Souths beat Melbourne 24 to 12.
 While we are there, the Ivanhoe rugby league team stops here on the way back from their grand final in Narrandera (251 kilometres to the south-west).
 They unfortunately lost.
 They have a drink and use the loos, then continue on the 132 kilometre trip home.